 |Full Resolution |

 |Color Type||Monochrome||Monochrome||Color Bayer Filter||Color Bayer Filter||Color Bayer Filter|

 Note: Now the camera drivers are moved to the userland SDK (github link), V4L2 kernel driver will not be updated or supported unless explicitly required (customized work might be required.
 RFS = Request For Support. ).
 All camera drivers are designed and maintained by Arducam team.

 Please check the following new userland camera driver demo:

-You can contact Arducam for more information: firstname.lastname@example.org
+Go with Arducam to go with the future of Pi camera applications.
+You can contact us for more information: email@example.com